Deltane/quiz.it/README.md

 - User registration and login
 - Manual and AI-generated quiz creation
-- Import and upload documents for quiz generation (compatible types TBA)
+- Import and upload documents for quiz generation via PDF
 - Support for MCQ, short answer, and fill-in-the-blank types
 - Real-time scoring and quiz attempt history
 - Visual statistics with charts (time spent, scores, question review)
-- Quiz sharing with individuals or groups
+- Quiz sharing with individuals or groups.

 ## 🚀 Technologies